Introducing the Greater Manchester Poverty Action Team

 Tom has lived in different parts of Greater Manchester nearly all his life.
 He coordinated several campaigns at university and was elected General Secretary of the University of Manchester Students’ Union.
 He then worked as Campaigns Coordinator for the SPEAK Network, before becoming self-employed in 2012, running courses in politics and campaigning, and setting up networks of charities for mutual support and collaboration.

 Tom helped to establish the GM Living Wage Campaign in 2013 in response to the GM Poverty Commission’s recommendations, going on to coordinate that campaign for three years.
-Tom was also actively involved in Greater Manchester Poverty Action during this time, and eventually left the campaign coordinator role to become a Director of GMPA in 2016, where now as Chief Operating Officer, he oversees GMPA’s projects, including the Greater Manchester Living Wage Campaign, the Food Poverty Programme and the Tameside Poverty Truth Commission.
+Tom was also actively involved in Greater Manchester Poverty Action during this time, and eventually left the campaign coordinator role to become a Director of GMPA in 2016, where now as Chief Operating Officer, he oversees GMPA’s projects, including the Greater Manchester Living Wage Campaign, the Food Security Programme and the Tameside Poverty Truth Commission.

 Before joining GMPA as a volunteer, Chris had been working full time for over 40 years with her two main jobs at Manchester Metropolitan University and with the Federation of Small Businesses.